raku-community-modules/Math-Random/README.md

 * Provide constructors that also set the seed.
 * Ensure thread safety, or create a thread-safe wrapper
 * Provide higher-level methods
+* Tests?
+They won't be easy to pull off, so if anyone wants to PR...